agustavo87/logos-ui/notes/logos_requirements.md

 - The sources can be of diferent types.
 - The types have diferent attributes.
 - The types or attributes can change in the type and gave differents versions.

+## Attributes
+- Dinamic Object, can have properties set/get.